timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/sc-ootb.md

 As auxiliary components, Tanzu Application Platform also includes:
 - **Out of the Box Templates**, for providing templates used by the supply chains to perform common tasks like fetching source code, running tests, and building container images.
-- **Out of the Box Delivery Basic**, for delivering to a Kubernetes cluster the configuration built throughout a supply chain Both Templates and Delivery Basic are requirements for the Supply Chains.
+- **Out of the Box Delivery Basic**, for delivering to a Kubernetes cluster the configuration built throughout a supply chain.
+Both Templates and Delivery Basic are requirements for the Supply Chains.

-Let's now have a closer look at Supply Chain Choreographer and the **Out of the Box Supply Chain with Testing and Scanning**.
+Let's now have a closer look at the **Out of the Box Supply Chain with Testing and Scanning**.

 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/supply-chain/{{ session_namespace }}/hello-world